1j01/nxt-ultrasonic-mouser/README.md

 ## Usage

-Warning!
-This thing presses the mouse button a lot really fast.
-TODO: only do this with a command-line option.

 It's not supposed to move the mouse when you're not interacting with it, but if it goes rouge, just turn off your NXT.

 1. Turn on the NXT and connect it to your computer.
 Duh.